 Yet, despite the general success of NYANA’s provision of financial services, vice-president Yanki told us that she believes the organization should strive to become more efficient.
 Comparing NYANA to the Grameen Bank (often considered the founder of microfinance) in Bangladesh, she told us that “everything here [in New York] is slower and less efficient.”
 Seems a bit ironic, no?
 But, she went on to explain how the scale and character of the city complicates NYANA’s work –while a Grameen worker can hop on his bicycle and visit 15 clients in a day, a NYANA worker simply cannot work as quickly or cost effectively.

 Although unable to alter this aspect of the urban setting, Yanki believes that NYANA must first and foremost strive for increased practicality.
 Instead of relying upon theoretical or academic teachings, NYANA workers should focus on the human aspect of microlending—they should seek out personal relationships with clients, pay heed to lessons learned in the field, and above all, employ common sense when faced with a problem.
 (An example of this sort of practicality is apparent in NYANA’s policy that agents of diverse racial and ethnic heritages should work within communities of similar cultural backgrounds.)
 At the same time though, the organization should streamline its services—it should employ an under-writer responsible for creating and maintaining a scoring model that would standardize the lending process.
 This, in turn, would allow agents to spend more time developing personal relationships with their clients.
+However, therein lies the paradox—with increased efficiency comes the risk of becoming a detached, impersonal institution that churns out micro-loans.
+In the coming years, NYANA must find a way to increase its efficiency while maintaining its commitment to practicality and the development of personal connections.
+This will be no easy task, but with creative and committed individuals like Yanki and Leonid at the helm, I feel confident that NYANA will succeed.

 1 comment: